(Yes, that’s me. Middle school wasn’t my best look ever. But, hey, all things are possible with a No Fear t-shirt)

-I just rediscovered this list that I wrote to a friend in an email a while back.
+I just rediscovered this list that I wrote for a friend a while back.

-I guess she asked me to write about fear, because my friends would probably say that I am someone who grapples less with fear than others.
-In reality, I think it’s just more so that I understand and recognize it when I feel it; and therefore, I have a better opportunity to do something about it so that it doesn’t dictate my actions (so much as I can reasonably control).
+I think my friend asked me to write about fear, because my friends would probably say that I am someone who doesn’t show fear as much as others.
+In reality, I think it’s just that I understand and recognize fear more than most people, and when I feel it, I choose to do something proactive about it.
+I guess it’s more of a point of emphasis for me to not allow it to dictate my actions (so much as I can reasonably control) because I understand the negative affects of fear, and how useless being afraid can be sometimes.
 Of course, the road to hell is paved with good intentions, and life is about as ‘controllable’ as a hooker on meth, so take this and all things with a grain of salt.

 10 Tips For Overcoming Fear